art-bazhin/spred/README.md

 - `onActivate` - the signal becomes active (has at least one subscriber / dependent signal with a subscriber);
 - `onDectivate` - the signal becomes inactive (doesn't have any subscriber / dependent signal with a subscriber);
 - `onUpdate` - the signal updates its value;
-- `onCatch` - an exception was caught using the `catch` method of the signal options;
 - `onException` - an unhandled exception occurs during the signal computation.

 [Example on StackBlitz](https://stackblitz.com/edit/spred-lifecycle-hooks?file=index.ts)